-The current term of office for our Class 1 directors expires at the 2024 Annual Meeting; the current term of office for our Class 2 directors expires at the 2025 annual meeting; and the current term of office for our Class 3 directors expires at the 2026 annual meeting.
-The effect that the Declassification Amendment will have on the three director classes and their respective terms of office is described below in the Proposals section under the heading "Proposal 2 - Amendment to the Articles of Incorporation to Phase Out the Classified Structure of the Board of Directors and Provide for the Annual Election of Directors."
+The current term of office for our Class 1 directors expires at the 2024 annual meeting; the current term of office for our Class 2 directors expires at the 2025 Annual Meeting; and the current term of office for our Class 3 directors expires at the 2026 annual meeting.
+The effect that the Declassification Amendment will have on the three director classes and their respective terms of office is described below in the Proposals section under the heading "Proposal 2 - Approval of an Amendment to the Articles of Incorporation to Phase Out the Classified Structure of the Board of Directors and Provide for the Annual Election of Directors."